DecentricCorp/Lightrail-API-Docs/docs/quickstart/drop-in-gift-cards.md

 Lightrail powers the entire gift card purchase and delivery flow.
 ![Gift card purchase widget](assets/purchase-widget.png)

-What you see here is our fictional brand called Rocktship.
+What you see here is our fictional brand called Rocketship.
 Once set up with our Drop-in solution, you will see your branding instead.

 Add the following snippet to your gift card purchase page: